benxford/SP-Remote-Event-Receiver-Track-Changed-in-Word/README.md

-# SP Remote Event Receiver - Track Changed in Word
+# SP Remote Event Receiver - Track Changes in Word

 ## Setup notes
 1. Create a new App Registration in Azure